DillonAd/DillonAd.github.io/_drafts/2019-08-19-Introduction-To-The-Specification-Pattern.md

 # Combining Specifications

 Let's continue the previous example, and make the assumption that not all business logic can or should be contained in a single statement.
-As mentioned eariler, part of the power of the Specification pattern is the reusability of the Specifications, and that can make creating specifications of appropraite specificity quite difficult.
-The solution is to combine specifications so disaparate Specifications can be composed to create the business logic that is needed.
+As mentioned earlier, part of the power of the Specification pattern is the reusability of the Specifications, and that can make creating specifications of appropriate specificity quite difficult.
+The solution is to combine specifications so disparate Specifications can be composed to create the business logic that is needed.
 Combining the Expressions in the Specifications (at least in C#) is quite an interesting thing to do, but it can be complicated so I ended up writing a library to make combining Specifications easier.
 That way the code from the previous example becomes:

 ```cs
 using EZSpecification;